humdrum-tools/humdrum-documentation/guide/ch32/index.md

 Recall that input tokens in awk are separated by any blank space such as spaces or tabs.
 This means that a Humdrum multiple-stop will be treated as containing two or more tokens.
-We can avoid this situation by explicitly telling awk to assign the \"field separate\" (FS) to the tab character.
+We can avoid this situation by explicitly telling awk to assign the "field separate" (FS) to the tab character.
 For example, the following program prints the value in the third spine of a Humdrum input.
 Without reassigning the field separator, the third token might be the third element of a multiple-stop in the